How to Make PCBs Using a CNC / Milling Machine

 By Vinayan Hari & Chithambara Moorthii

-Also if you want to make your PCBs by hand, you can also check out this tutorial: make PCB at home.
+Also if you want to make your PCBs by hand, you can also check out this tutorial on how to make PCB at home.

 The Modela is a highly powerful CNC, it can occasionally result in a lot of flying debris in the form of dust or small board pieces.
 Always wear safety goggles while operating the machine.
 And also never touch the drill bit or place your hands near the board while the spindle is active.

 - Single/Dual Sided Copper Clad Circuit PCB Board

 - Double sided tape